The revised Framework will underpin the IASB’s thinking when developing new standards

 It does not override the requirements of individual IFRSs and any inconsistencies with the revised Framework will be subject to the usual due process – this means that the overall impact on standard setting may take some time to crystallise.

 Although we expect this to be rare, some companies may use the Framework as a reference for selecting their accounting policies in the absence of specific IFRS requirements.
-In these cases, companies should review those policies now and apply the new guidance retrospectively, unless the new guidance contains specific scope outs (e.g. regulatory account balances).
+In these cases, companies should review those policies and apply the new guidance retrospectively as of 1 January 2020, unless the new guidance contains specific scope outs (e.g. regulatory account balances).

 Visit our IFRS toolkit page for more of our insights on how to apply IFRS.